Ohio Rental Agreement

 Ohio Landlord Tenant Laws

-• Warranty of Habitability – Ohio landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes (except in certain specific small-scale rental situations) things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – Ohio landlords can only rent out habitable property, which means providing certain features essential to basic health and safety, like heat, plumbing, electricity, and sound structural elements (except in certain specific small-scale rental situations).
 Landlords must repair any issues within a reasonable time (up to 30 days) after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord, withhold rent, or terminate the lease.
-Tenants in Ohio aren’t allowed to repair and deduct.
+Tenants usually aren’t allowed to repair and deduct.

 • Security Deposits – Ohio does not set a cap on the maximum a landlord can collect for a security deposit.
 Upon lease termination, a landlord must return any unused portion of a tenant’s security deposit within 30 days of lease termination and the landlord retaking possession of the property.